About Iván Enrique Rodríguez

 The young composer and conductor Iván Enrique Rodríguez Mercado (b.1990) is zestfully embarking on an exciting career.
 At age 15, his serious interest in music was sparked with his entrance to Escuela Libre de Música Antonio O. Paoli in his native Caguas, Puerto Rico.
 Rodríguez’s musical curiosity led him to learn a variety of instruments including saxophone, harp, piano, violin, and voice.
 This exploration of sound and texture awakened his inner passion for composition.
 His first piece Ogoshness, written for choir and string orchestra, was premiered in 2007 by the choir of the Escuela Libre de Música Antonio O. Paoli when Rodríguez was only 17.

-Since his compositional debut, Iván Enrique Rodríguez has studied composition and orchestral conducting under the instruction of the renowned Puerto Rican composer Alfonso Fuentes and conductors Rafael E. Irizarry, Dr. William Rivera, Roselín Pabon, and Genesio Riboldi at the Conservatorio de Música de Puerto Rico.
+Since his compositional debut, Iván Enrique Rodríguez has studied composition and orchestral conducting under the instruction of the renowned Puerto Rican composer Alfonso Fuentes and conductors Rafael E. Irizarry, Dr. William Rivera, Roselín Pabón, and Genesio Riboldi at the Conservatorio de Música de Puerto Rico, as well as with maestro Paul Nadler (Metropolitan Opera, Isai Philharmonic, Opera de Montreal).
 While a student at the Conservatorio, Rodríguez was known for being one of the most active composers of the institution either by presenting his own work, commissions, or arrangements.
 His cultural involvement and leadership beyond the walls of the conservatory were recognized in December 2014 by the Puerto Rico Chapter of Junior Chamber International with the Ten Outstanding Young Persons of the World (TOYP) award.

 Naturally the majority of opportunity for Rodríguez’s premieres and conducting have been in Puerto Rico.
-However his music has also been performed in countries such as Uruguay (Three Suspensive Dots for string quartet), Brazil (Rondó for solo bass), the United States (Prisma) to Italy where the San Juan Children’s Choir performed Madre Luna and took the First Place award in the 2014 Rimini International Choral Competition and the judges noted the integral part his composition played in their decision.
+However his music has also been performed in countries such as Uruguay, Brazil, the United State and Italy where the San Juan Children’s Choir performed Madre Luna and took the First Place award in the 2014 Rimini International Choral Competition and the judges noted the integral part his composition played in their decision and where his Crípticos Nos.
+1, 2 & 3 for solo piano won him the Best Composer of his Nation Award of the International Composition Competition Maurice Ravel.
+On October 2015 Rodriguez won the American Composers Orchestra EarShot Program in which the Columbus Symphony Orchestra gave the US premiere of his piece Luminis under the baton of Maestro Rossen Milanov, receiving at the concert the Audience Choice Award.
+Additionally, Rodríguez’s piano trio El Abrigo Negro was selected by maestro Max Lifchitz to be part of the North/South Consonance 2016-2017 Concerts Season receiving its world premiere on May 2017.

 Fanfarria a Nuestra Bahía (Fanfare to Our Bay) was commissioned by a collective of the Estuary Program Bay of San Juan, the Museum of Contemporary Art, The Municipality of San Juan, and Asociación de Padres y Amigos de las Orquestas Secundarias y Superiores (APAOSS) for a promotional campaign to bring awareness of the environmental needs of the Bay of San Juan and premiered by the New Brass Quintet.